-The authors makes no mention of the ankle joint and other major muscles involved such as soleus muscle, tibialis anterior muscle, Achilles tendon, elastic recoil.
+The authors make no mention of the ankle joint and other major muscles involved such as soleus muscle, tibialis anterior muscle, posterior muscles, and the Achilles tendon, the biggest and strongest tendon in the human body which contributes along with other tendons and ligaments for efficient elastic recoil.
 There are 33 muscles in the ankle and they each play a key role when squatting.
 Meanwhile, according to the Journal of Athletic Therapy, 45% of all lower extremity injuries are related to the ankle.
 This is alarmingly high.

 We see athletes in our facility who come from university football, basketball, hockey, soccer, and tennis programs with horrible joint mobility.
 Most of them are unable to bend properly and once we investigate why… injury history shows they’ve had knee surgery or chronic knee issues for most of their collegiate career.

 These injuries are usually caused by the NSCA squatting method above, which is not appropriate for athletes who play sports that involve high speed and rapid changes in direction, to do during their sport.

 If you restrict a joint by not using its range of motion for years, the muscle ligaments and tendons around that joint (in this case, the ankle) will become tight, weak, and short.

 Think of an elastic band – if you don’t use it, it gets dried up and eventually snaps.
 Similarly, when an athlete is in the field of play when he or she needs to use the springs that nature intended them to use, they will not be ready.
 This is because the athlete’s training has systematically put his/her perfectly fine-tuned springs out of their protective mechanism.

 This is an epidemic in sports right now.